 Robin Williams in Mrs. Doubtfire (1993)

 Makeup artist Ve Neill spent more than 4 hours a day transforming Robin Williams for his legendary role.
-According to reports, Williams’ own young son, Zak, didn’t recognize his father when he was in costume and makeup until he spoke to him directly.
+According to reports, Williams’ own young son, Zak, didn’t recognize his father when he was in costume and makeup.

 One of the most beloved films of the ’90s, and perhaps Robin Williams’ most iconic role, the makeup team played an enormous part in the success of Mrs. Doubtfire.
 In the film, Williams transforms himself into the titular character to spend time with his kids as their nanny after going through a divorce.
 In addition to the brilliant wig, glasses, hair, and outfit, Williams has an entirely different face through prosthetics.
 This incredible transformation, plus Williams’ brilliant acting, helped create one of the most significant modern comedy characters.
 The film won the 1993 Oscar for Best Makeup and Hairstyling.